-A vicious circle and the “always-on” mode
+A vicious circle and the “always on” mode

-In such a situation, a vicious circle is often created when such distrust of one's own and the others’ abilities generates in the manager's behaviours oriented to hyper-control and micromanagement.
-You can understand that these behaviours are exactly the opposite of effective leadership and delegation and that they often have negative effects on the motivation of the employees generating frustration and a widespread sense of inadequacy.
+In such a situation, a vicious circle is often created when such distrust of one's own and the others’ abilities generates in the managers behaviours oriented to hyper-control and micromanagement.
+You can understand that these behaviours are exactly the opposite of effective leadership and delegation, and that they often have negative effects on the motivation of the employees generating frustration and a widespread sense of inadequacy.

 In addition to this, the same study has revealed the tendency of the managers interviewed to expect that their employees are always available, in a kind of perennial “always on” mode, ending to upset their work-life balance.
 This trend has also been enhanced by the often improvised and schizophrenic use of new technologies, through which we are all perpetually connected.
 It is often forgotten that being continuously connected does not mean performing more effectively one's work.

 It is well understood that in a macroeconomic scenario, like the one we are experiencing, it seems that companies declare that they are sensitive to virtual leadership issues.
-Already in 2014, they considered virtual leadership as an asset capable of developing a competitive advantage.
+Already in 2014, they considered virtual leadership as an asset capable of developing competitive advantage.
 On the other hand, however, they do not seem to have had quite the strength and the ability in these years to fully invest in the diffusion of a corporate culture aimed at fostering different models of leadership and at training their own managers, for example, in the effective use of delegation.

 A new culture is required: the importance of the right example, of the trust and of the right tools

-The first way to facilitate this fertilisation is as always to provide an example from above.
+The first way to facilitate this fertilisation is as always to provide example from above.
 If today's managers have grown and have been trained with a management model aimed at hyper-control or micromanagement and if they associate these behaviours with being managers, how can they be able to manage effectively by delegating tasks and responsibilities and encouraging the empowerment of their resources?
 How will these people be able to train tomorrow's managers?